 Oh heyyyy.
 Welcome to my little corner of the internet!
-I’m Melissa, a photographer based out of Waltham, MA, but I like to refer to myself as a toddler-whispering, child-taming, photographic ninja :).
+I’m Melissa, a family & newborn photographer based out of the Boston area, but I like to refer to myself as a toddler-whispering, child-taming, photographic ninja :).
 I’m a mother of two little dudes, Greyson and Cooper, and two fluffy pups.
 My life is exhausting but adorably chaotic (see video below!) and I bet you can relate.

 I spend my weekdays as a Reading Specialist (and formerly a second-grade teacher), which has served me well as I’ve grown my photography business over the last few years.
 From my day job, I’ve got a whole slew of tricks that have turned out to be pretty handy during photo sessions (super corny 7-year old knock-knock jokes, a bag full of toys for fun and bribery ;), and so on).
 My two jobs compliment each other so well, and I can’t imagine choosing one over the other.

-My photography style reflects my approach to teaching, which I’d like to think is a candid, open and honest one.
-I try my best to really get to know each and every student at their core.
-It’s important to me to set aside time away from academics to chat candidly and openly with them, and I try as best I can to do this with my clients and their children, too.
-When I get to know the people in front of my camera, the result is a collection of authentic images that depict who my clients are.
+My photography style really reflects my approach to teaching, which I’d like to think is a candid, open and honest one.
+I try my best to really get to know everyone I work with, whether they be a first-grader struggling to read, a sassy three-year-old who really doesn’t want to be photographed, or new parents who’ve just brought their first baby home.
+When I get to know the people in front of my camera, the result is a collection of authentic images that depicts who my clients are.
 That’s not to say we won’t take a few “everyone-looking-at-the-camera” shots, but for the most part, I’ll guide and prompt you to interact as genuinely as possible.
-You’ll probably hear me say things like “don’t look at the camera unless I tell you,” “tell little Tommy a secret,” or “count your baby brother’s toes” to get you and your family relaxed and disconnected from the camera.
-If you think this might be the style of photography you’re interested in, I’d love to chat and hear more about what you’re envisioning.
+You’ll probably hear me say things like “don’t look at the camera unless I tell you,” “tell someone a secret,” or “count your baby sister’s toes” to get you and your family relaxed and disconnected from the camera.
+If you think this might be the style of photography you’re interested in, I’d love to chat and hear more about what you’re envisioning!

-And obviously, I’m a dog person and think you should bring your furry friend to your photo session!
+I’m a huuuuge dog person and think you should bring your four-legged baby to your photo session!

 When I’m editing, I’m probably listening to Wilco.